 You want them hungry to succeed.
 Not afraid to take that next, sometimes terrifying, step.
 Seeking out opportunities where they can add even more value or follow a long-time dream.

 I always especially LOVED it when I had “disciples” spread out throughout the organization.
 (Easy now, it’s not some sort of brainwashing, weird mind games I’m playing.
-Don’t worry!)
+Don’t worry, no Kool-Aid involved!)

 But it’s wonderful to see people who once “grew up under you” take their values & work ethic & expertise & knowledge & drive to succeed out to other areas of the corporation…and make a name for themselves!